Skip to code content (skip section selection)

 § 86.04.010 Responsibilities of Floodplain Administrator.

 (a) Appointment of Floodplain Administrator.
-The Director of Public Works is hereby appointed as the Floodplain Administrator to administer and implement the flood management provisions of this Development Code by making recommendations for granting or disapproving development permits in compliance with its provisions.
+The Director of Public Works is hereby appointed as the Floodplain Administrator to administer and implement the flood management provisions of this County Code by granting or disapproving floodplain development permits in compliance with its provisions.

 (b) Coordination in Performance of Duties.
-The Floodplain Administrator, or an appropriate designee, shall work in close coordination with the Director in the performance of the Administrator’s designated duties.
+The Floodplain Administrator, or an appropriate designee, shall work in close coordination with the Director in the oversight of floodplain development and performance of the Administrator's designated duties.

 (c) Duties and Responsibilities.
 The duties and responsibilities of the Floodplain Administrator, or an appropriate designee, shall include all of the following.